iharkatkavets/raspberrypi/pyenv.md

-The dependencies required for installing `pyenv` from scratch
+The dependencies required for installing `pyenv` from sources

 ```bash
 sudo apt install -y \